ucsf-wynton/check_jbod/README.md

 * `sg_ses`

 ## Usage
 This script is intended to be used with NRPE.
 The device ID is the number on the LCD screen or set via the CLI on the Exos 4U106.
+Since HGST JBODs don't have those numbers, the device ID is the enumeration index.
+If --logical is given, then the device ID is the primary enclosure logical identifier.
+If no device is given, then a list of the possible IDs is shown.

 ```
 usage: check_jbod.py [-h] [-v] [--fan] [--volt] [--current] [--psu_status]